-- annual percentage change in the Australian (all groups) Consumer Price Index (CPI).
+- Annual percentage change in the Australian (all groups) Consumer Price Index (CPI).
 This cap on tariffs is referred to as the Tariff Adjustment Limit (or “TAL”); or

-- tariffs implied by the forecast Aggregate Revenue Requirement calculated using an accrual building block methodology.
+- Tariffs implied by the forecast Aggregate Revenue Requirement calculated using an accrual building block methodology.

-The Port of Melbourne currently expects that tariffs for Prescribed Services will be subject to the TAL and therefore increase in line with the annual increase in CPI until 30 June 2037.
+Port of Melbourne currently expects that tariffs for Prescribed Services will be subject to the TAL and therefore increase in line with the annual increase in CPI until 30 June 2037.
 This is because tariffs implied by the Aggregate Revenue Requirement are expected to be higher than tariffs subject to the TAL over this period.

-Tariffs for full outbound container wharfage services will decrease by 2.5 per cent per annum until the year ending 30 June 2021.
+Tariffs for full outbound container wharfage services will decrease by 2.5 per cent per annum until the year ending 30 June 2020.

-From 1 July 2037, the Port of Melbourne expects that tariffs for Prescribed Services will be set using the forecast Aggregate Revenue Requirement calculated using an accrual building block methodology.
+From 1 July 2037, Port of Melbourne expects that tariffs for Prescribed Services will be set using the forecast Aggregate Revenue Requirement calculated using an accrual building block methodology.